-The VA's Homeless Management Information Systems (HMIS) application, owned by the Veterans Health Administration (VHA) Homeless Programs Office, is one component of a larger project to create a VA Registry of homeless Veterans.
-The VA's HMIS is referred to as the 'HMIS Repository' because it's a comprehensive repository (data warehouse) of information about homeless Veterans who receive services provided by VA administered programs.
-Supportive Services for Veteran Families (SSVF) grantees enter client-level data into local homeless management systems. which receive funding from the Department of Housing and Urban Development but are operated by independent Continuums of Care (CoCs).
-The VA HMIS Repository is essentially a gateway for sending data.
-It collects data exported from HMIS applications around the country, validates it, processes it into a structural dataset, and transfers it to a different application called the VA Homeless Registry (which is a component of the Analytics and Business Intelligence LAN) where data analysis and reporting occur.
-HMIS does this by providing a secure web-based interface that allows users to upload a zipped file containing data that they have extracted from their HMIS applications, either in the HUD HMIS Comma Separated Value (CSV) or HUD HMIS Extensible Markup Language (XML) formats.
-The VA HMIS Repository transfers data to the VA Homeless Registry (ABI LAN) via a batch process that runs every 24 hours.
-This batch process is a one-way data bridge that allows HMIS to upload data to the VA Homeless Registry for future analysis and reporting.
-Another capability of the VA HMIS web interface is that it provides HMIS CoCs or SSVF grantees with access to the Status Query and Response Exchange System (SQUARES).
-The goal of SQUARES is to provide homeless service providers the ability to make preliminary VA service and benefit eligibility determinations for their clients in order to initiate targeted enrollment referrals.
-The system functions by sending the personal identifiers for an individual client record as an electronic query to the VA/DoD Identity Repository (VADIR).
-VADIR then queries various identity repositories until a match is made or no record is found.
-SQUARES will then return a 'Yes', 'No', or 'Inconclusive' response; no Veteran PII/PHI data is returned.
-SQUARES give users the ability to identify if someone is a Veteran, an essential first step that can lead to housing, benefits, health, and mental health services.
-Future releases of HMIS will use the Eliminate the Veteran Homelessness (EVH) service to send Veteran status queries and results to and from the Data Access Services (DAS) Gateway and the Veteran Information/Eligibility Record Services (VIERS).
+- 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?
+Homeless Management Information Systems is owned by the owned by the Veterans Health Administration (VHA) Homeless Programs Office .
+It is one component of a larger project to create a VA Registry of homeless Veterans.
+The VA HMI Repository is essentially a gateway for sending data.
+It collects data exported from HMI applications around the country, validates it, processes it into a structural dataset, and transfers it to a different application called the VA Homeless Registry (which is a component of the Analytics and Business Intelligence LAN) where data analysis and reporting occur.
+HMI does this by providing a secure web-based interface that allows users to upload a zipped file containing data that they have extracted from their HMI applications, either in the HUD HMI Comma Separated Value (CSV) or HUD HMI Extensible Markup Language (XML) formats.
+The VA HMI Repository transfers data to the VA Homeless Registry (ABI LAN) via a batch process that runs every 24 hours.
+This batch process is a one-way data bridge that allows HMI to upload data to the VA Homeless Registry for future analysis and reporting. - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?